[3.5] Say_Ten's Melee Shadow - Murder Everything Cheaply

 3.5 Million DPS

-I had a lot of fun with this build during the Talisman season and was very impressed with the amount of things that I could facetank, aside from the fact that the clearing speed and damage are excellent.
+This build was born during the Talisman season and I was very impressed with the amount of shit that I could facetank, aside from the fact that the clearing speed and damage are excellent.
 The attack speed is addicting.